breadboard-ai/breadboard/packages/breadboard/README.md

 ```

 This can then be stored as file on the internet.
-This works well with Github Gists or repository.
-The url of the file can then be provided as the board in the request parameter and loaded into Breadboard Web (https://breadboard-ai.web.app/?board={raw_github_link_to_file}).
+This works well with GitHub Gists or repository.
+The URL of the file can then be provided as the board in the request parameter and loaded into Breadboard Web (https://breadboard-ai.web.app/?board={raw_github_link_to_file}).

 There are a number of boards available to use on Breadboard Web, below is a board which performs JSON validation.

 https://breadboard-ai.web.app/?board=%2Fgraphs%2Fjson-validator.json

-Local instances of Breadboard Web can also load boards via json file and the board request parameter.
+Local instances of Breadboard Web can also load boards via JSON file and the board request parameter.
 Option 2 is great if you would like to show off your boards to other people!

 ### Using Breadboard Web